Ravananugraha

 Ravananugraha or Ravananugraha-murti ("form showing favour to Ravana") is a benevolent aspect of the Hindu god Shiva, depicted seated on his abode Mount Kailash with his consort Parvati, while the rakshasa-king (demon-king) Ravana of Lanka attempts to uproot it.
 According to Hindu scriptures, Ravana once tried to lift Mount Kailash, but Shiva pushed the mountain into place, and trapped Ravana beneath it.
 For a thousand years, the imprisoned Ravana sang hymns in praise of Shiva, who finally blessed him and granted him an invincible sword and a powerful linga (Shiva's aniconic symbol, Atmalinga) to worship.
 The theme is popular in Indian art and is found as early as the Gupta-Pallava era (300–600 CE).

 Legend

 The Uttara Kanda of the Hindu epic Ramayana records: the ten-headed, twenty-armed mighty King Ravana defeated and looted Alaka – the city of his half-brother and god of wealth Kubera, situated near Mount Kailash.
 After the victory, Ravana was returning to Lanka in the Pushpaka Vimana (the flying chariot stolen from Kubera), when he spotted a beautiful place.
 However, the chariot could not fly over it.
-Ravana met Shiva's demigod-bull attendant Nandi (Nandisha, Nandikeshvara) at the place, and asked the reason behind his chariot's inability to pass over the place.
+Ravana met Shiva's vahana, the bull attendant Nandi (Nandisha, Nandikeshvara) at the place, and asked the reason behind his chariot's inability to pass over the place.
 Nandi informed Ravana that Shiva and Parvati resided on the mountain, and that no one was allowed to pass.
 Ravana mocked Shiva and Nandi.
 Enraged by the insult to his master, Nandi cursed Ravana that monkeys would destroy him.
 In turn, Ravana decided to uproot Kailash, infuriated by Nandi's curse, and his inability to proceed further.
 He put all his twenty arms under Kailash, and started lifting it.
 As Kailash began to shake, a terrified Parvati embraced Shiva.
-However, the omniscient Shiva realised that Ravana was behind the menace, and pressed the mountain into place with his big toe, trapping Ravana beneath it.
+However, the omniscient Shiva already knew that Ravana was behind the menace, and pressed the mountain into place with his big toe, trapping Ravana beneath it.
 Ravana gave a loud cry in pain.
 Advised by his ministers, Ravana sang hymns in praise of Shiva for a thousand years.
 Finally, Shiva not only forgave Ravana, but also granted him an invincible sword.
 Since Ravana cried, he was given the name "Ravana" – one who cried.

 In the Tevaram, a Tamil Shaiva work, Ravana cut off one of his heads and built a veena from it.
 He used his tendons for the strings and began singing praises of Shiva.
 The song was the Shiva Tandava Stotram.
 The pleased Shiva bestowed a powerful linga, the Atmalinga (lingam of the soul), his symbol, to be worshipped by Ravana at Lanka, but with the condition that wherever the linga was placed on earth, it would stay there for eternity.
 Aided by Shiva's son Ganesha, the gods devised a plan and tricked Ravana to hand the linga to Ganesha, who immediately placed it on the ground.
-Temples at Gokarna as well as Kumbharagadhi in Balasore district, claim to house this powerful linga.
+Temples at Gokarna was the spot where the atma linga was placed.